Amy L. Bradley

 Amy Bradley is passionate about seeking justice for her clients.
 She zealously protects their interests while guiding them through the legal process with a compassionate and relatable approach.
 She works closely with her clients to strategize and achieve the best possible outcomes.
+Ms. Bradley’s excellent work has been recognized by several organizations including SuperLawyers, Best Lawyers, and Arlington Magazine.

 Ms. Bradley’s experience includes more than 100 bench and jury trials in civil and criminal cases.
 In personal injury matters, she represents clients who have sustained life-altering injuries from the negligence or unlawful behavior of others.
 As a criminal defense attorney, Ms. Bradley represent adults and juveniles on matters ranging from traffic offenses to serious felony charges in both state and federal courts.